 About This Event

 According to the Centers for Disease Control and Prevention CDC-Kaiser ACE Study, children who experience multiple adverse or traumatic childhood experiences, such as exposure to violence or negative family relationships, have the highest levels of risk for negative outcomes throughout life.
 An increasing number of children are affected by past or current trauma that haunts their minds, dictates their behavior and sometimes leads to mental health diagnosis.
-To support these children in a meaningful way, youth workers must have an understanding of the impact that trauma can have on the children they serve.

 - learn about trauma and its impact on development;

 - understand adolescent behaviors in the context of trauma;

 - learn about the ARC Model and its use; and

 - understand what trauma-informed care consists of in youth programming.

 Title: Chief Operating Officer, Indiana Youth Services Association

 Robin Donaldson has a master’s degree in counseling and social psychology and has been teaching psychology, human resource and youth development credentialing classes at Ivy Tech Community College of Indiana since August 2001.
 She has been a licensed Mental Health Counselor and is a licensed foster parent.